nuzhatyamin/Near-optimal-EM-using-IL/README.md

  **General Info and Tests:** The data preparation file generates the feature files for train, validation and testing.
 - **Other Function Files:**
-  - (https://github.com/nuzhatyamin/Near-optimal-EM-using-IL/tree/main/functions) primarily contain associated functions of the data preparation file.
+  - [Functions] (https://github.com/nuzhatyamin/Near-optimal-EM-using-IL/tree/main/functions) primarily contain associated functions of the data preparation file.
 - **Data Files**
   - The [Data](https://github.com/nuzhatyamin/Near-optimal-EM-using-IL/tree/main/Data) repository contains sample NREL Energy harvest data(2015-2017) and optimal energy allocation data.
 The data is used to generate features to train policys.
 - **Data Preparation**